 COVID-19 has presented a tremendous challenge for Saint Ignatius High School to balance our mission of providing an academically rigorous, Catholic, Jesuit education along with the health and safety recommendations of leading healthcare experts.
-On Monday, January 11, we returned to our current On Campus schedule.
+On Monday, March 15, students returned to full-day, in-person learning.

 I think St. Ignatius gave us great tools of prayer and reflection that can really benefit high school students who are questioning who they are and who they want to become.
 I think it's essential that an education engages with the world of today, and challenges all of us to make the world a better place - working at a Jesuit high school encourages me to do that.

 Overseeing faith programs is Campus Ministry, which plans and leads retreats, school liturgies, mission trips, social justice initiatives, and leadership opportunities in these areas.

 All students complete class retreats as freshmen and sophomores before making an overnight retreat junior year.
 Seniors are granted opportunities to lead retreats, like Kairos or Wilderness, which are based on the Spiritual Exercises of St. Ignatius.

 The Fr.
 Thomas Gafney, S.J. ’50 Mission Trip Program sends students to domestic and international destinations in pursuit of service, learning and faith-formation.
 These summer immersion experiences are open to students after sophomore year.

 All Saint Ignatius employees participate in a five-year faith formation program, structured to introduce them to our mission and identity as a Jesuit school.
 Groups meet twice monthly for short lessons and faith-sharing.